Send us any enquiries you may have

 If you require assistance in any of these areas, or anything else employment law-related, contact Joanne Kavanagh, Head of Employment, in confidence and without obligation, by email or by calling 01737 854 573.

-Has your employer offered you a compromise agreement?
+Has your employer offered you a settlement agreement?

-A compromise agreement is a written agreement in which an employee or ex-employee agrees not to make a claim against their employer, usually in return for a financial settlement.
+A settlement agreement is a written agreement in which an employee or ex-employee agrees not to make a claim against their employer, usually in return for a financial settlement.

 Because you are waiving statutory rights in the agreement such as the right to claim unfair dismissal or discrimination, you are required to seek legal advice on the contents before signing it.
 Usually the employer will contribute towards the employee’s legal fees in seeking such advice.